oivas000/lichess-bot/README.md

 Changing the engine to an engine of your preference is simple.
 Just follow the following steps:

 Firstly, you have to remove the engine used.
-To do this you need to delete the [lines 18 to 22 in the dockerfile](https://github.com/OIVAS7572/lichess-bot/blob/master/Dockerfile#L18-L22) (in certain cases you might want to keep those lines).
+To do this you need to delete the [lines 16 to 18 in the dockerfile](https://github.com/OIVAS7572/lichess-bot/blob/master/Dockerfile#L16-L18) (or you can put `#` at the start of these lines).

 Then you need to download the binary of the chess engine you want to used and in your GitHub repository click on `Add files` and the click `Upload files` and upload the binary of the chess engine you have downloaded.

 **Note: Rename the engine you downloaded to `chess-engine` and make sure you download a linux binary that is supported by heroku (by default Stockfish is used, but the default engine name is `chess-engine`).** <br/>
-**Also if your engine file is too huge, you can use [Git lfs](https://git-lfs.github.com) to upload that file or use a docker connect (similar to what is done [here](https://github.com/OIVAS7572/lichess-bot/blob/master/Dockerfile#L18-L22), but you might want to make changes to the [22nd line](https://github.com/OIVAS7572/lichess-bot/blob/master/Dockerfile#L22)).**
+**Make engine name changes to the [23nd line](https://github.com/OIVAS7572/lichess-bot/blob/master/Dockerfile#L23)in Dockerfile.**

 ## Acknowledgements
 Credits to [ShailChoksi's lichess-bot](https://github.com/ShailChoksi/lichess-bot).